 Chances are, most players you go up against will have a better forehand shot versus a backhand shot.
 So force your opponent to hit their weaker shot – their backhand.

+Hitting to your opponent’s backhand is a fundamental pickleball tip.
 This intermediate pickleball tip is one I personally use every time I’m on the court.

 And it’s especially useful when I’m going against someone who’s better than me and I need to even the playing field a little.